 • "Speak up" to your instructors when problems arise.

-• Be willing to take responsibility for your learning.
+• Take responsibility for your learning.

-• Know how to use technology appropriately.
+• Use technology appropriately.

 • Read and write well.